howtographql/howtographql/content/frontend/react-relay/2-queries-loading-links.md

 That's it, you can now run the app and you'll see the same links that you initially added with the two mutations in the Playground rendered in the app!

-By the way, if you're curios to see what the actual query looked like that the `QueryRenderer` composed for you and that was sent over to the server, you can inspect the _Networking_-tab of your browser's dev tools:
+By the way, if you're curious to see what the actual query looked like that the `QueryRenderer` composed for you and that was sent over to the server, you can inspect the _Networking_-tab of your browser's dev tools:

 ![](http://imgur.com/222Prig.png)